 When you plan to post an image on your blog, you get a dialogue box with a set of fields that you are supposed to fill.
 If you skip them, you can miss some benefits.
 One of the most important among these is the “alt text” field.

 Apart from this, the alt text field has a deeper purpose.
 The text is shown as a replacement for the pictures when users are unable to access them.
-People with visual disability as well as users having slow internet connection may get these texts in place of images.
+People with a visual disability as well as users having slow internet connections may get these texts in place of images.

 3. Write a Description for Your Image

-Next, you will find title tag.
-This is the data which is seen to users when they hover their mouse over your picture.
+Next, you will find the title tag.
+This is the data that is seen by users when they hover their mouse over your picture.
 It is the text seen by Pinners too when they try to pin your photos on their boards on Pinterest.